Victoria Haugen: North Carolina Courage

 After going undrafted in the 2024 NWSL Draft, Haugen joined the North Carolina Courage as a non-roster invitee in the 2024 preseason.
 In June, she played for the Courage–sponsored team at the Soccer Tournament at WakeMed Soccer Park, helping reach the final.
 On July 16, she signed her first professional contract with the Courage, a national team replacement deal for the length of the 2024 Paris Olympics.
 On August 27, one week after being waived, she re-signed with the team for the 2024 FIFA U-20 Women's World Cup.

 Tampa Bay Sun

 On February 6, 2025, USL Super League club Tampa Bay Sun announced that the club had signed Haugen ahead of the spring portion of the league's inaugural season.
 She made her professional debut two days later, starting and playing the full 2–2 draw against Fort Lauderdale United.
 On May 10, she scored her professional goal and assisted Cecilie Fløe in a 3–0 win against Lexington.
 On June 14, she started and played 87 minutes in the inaugural USL Super League final, which Tampa Bay won 1–0 over Fort Lauderdale United through an extra-time goal by Cecilie Fløe.

+In her second season in Florida, Haugen started in 10 of her 17 appearances as Tampa Bay finished second-to-last in the Super League standings.
+On June 17, 2026, the Sun announced Haugen's departure from the club after one-and-a-half years of service.